Fine-tune the billing process in your office using features and settings already in your Dentrix software.

 No matter how often you are creating and sending statements, it’s important that patients are receiving them on a monthly basis.
 This will improve the office cash flow and help prevent accounts from becoming past due.

-Here are a few of tips I’ve learned when it comes to sending billing statements:
+Here are a few of the tips I’ve learned when it comes to sending billing statements.

 After posting an insurance payment, if the patient still owes a balance, send them a billing statement right away, even if it’s outside your normal billing cycle.
 This will help to have them pay their outstanding balance more quickly.

 Add custom billing statement notes to individual accounts so the patient knows why they have a balance.
 For example, you could add a note that says, “Your insurance maximum was met.
 Please pay balance.”
 This will communicate to the patient why they owe a balance and could help to eliminate questions.

 It’s much easier to answer a patient’s question about their billing statement if you can open it in the Document Center and view it as you speak with them.
 In the Office Manager, select Maintenance > Practice Setup > Preferences.
 Under the Print Options tab, select the option to Copy Billing Statements to Document Center.
 By selecting this option, Dentrix will automatically copy the billing statement into the patient’s Document Center.

 In the Office Manager, when choosing your billing statement options (Reports > Billing) be sure to save your settings as your default.
 When creating billing statements in Dentrix, you can choose many options based on the type of information that you want to be included.
 Saving the settings you use most often as the default is a real time saver because you don’t have to try and remember the specific settings you want each time you generate statements.

 Some offices choose to skip accounts with a claim pending.
 However, I don’t usually select that option.
 Because the patient is ultimately responsible for their balance, I want them to be aware of their balance, even if we’re expecting an insurance payment.